sreekanthgiraka/abhishek-terraform-zero-to-hero/Day-2/03-multiple-regions.md

 # Multiple Region Implementation in Terraform

+# we can define multiple credentials and we can use in our resource block.

 You can make use of `alias` keyword to implement multi region infrastructure setup in terraform.